KK-KrrishKumar/Krishna-Mentor/README.md

 A static marketing site for Krishna Mentor (academic mentorship & admissions consulting, Gurugram).
 Built with React, Vite, and Tailwind CSS.

-No backend, no database, no API keys required — it's just static HTML/CSS/JS once built, so it can be hosted anywhere for free.

 ## Run locally

 **Prerequisites:** Node.js (18+)